kiith-sa/ICE/docsrc/tutorials/modding.rst

 Introduction
 ------------

-To simplify its development and to make its engine reusable, ICE is designed to be as moddable as possible.
+To simplify development and to make its engine reusable, ICE is designed to be as moddable as possible.
 All entities in the game are loaded from human readable YAML files.
 Graphics and "scripts" are also loaded from YAML, although different formats might be supported in future.